 Autonomous robots, just like humans, also have the ability to make their own decisions and then perform an action accordingly.
 A truly autonomous robot is one that can perceive its environment, make decisions based on what it perceives and/or has been programmed to recognize and then actuate a movement or manipulation within that environment.
 With respect to mobility, for example, these decision-based actions include but are not limited to the following basics: starting, stopping, and maneuvering around obstacles that are in their way.

 But before discussing what truly makes a robot autonomous, let’s discuss one of the most common misconceptions surrounding robots today.

-What to know before investing in an autonomous mobile robot – Download Here >
+Before we start, I suggest you get our free guide to purchasing an autonomous mobile robot – Download Here >

 Is Today’s Robot a Real Robot?